Py-Contributors/AlgorithmsAndDataStructure/.github/PULL_REQUEST_TEMPLATE.md

 ### What have you Changed(must)

-Write here what you have changed in cosebase
+Write here what you have changed in codebase

 ### Issue no.(must) - #